algbio/ggcat/README.md

 # GGCAT - compacted and colored de Bruijn graph construction and querying

-GGCAT is a tool for building compacted (and optinally colored) de Bruijn graphs from raw sequencing data or for merging multiple existing cDBG in a single graph.
+GGCAT is a tool for building compacted (and optionally colored) de Bruijn graphs from raw sequencing data or for merging multiple existing cDBG in a single graph.
 It also supports sequence queryies to either a colored or non-colored graph (i.e. number/percentage of present kmers).

 ## Tool usage